 Hats which meet the standards below must be worn with a harness properly adjusted and fastened.
 Skull caps must be worn with a silk.
-All Hats must be tagged with an agua tag from BRC, PC or BE.
+All Hats must be tagged with a pink tag from BRC, PC or BE.
 Fixed peaks are not permitted in any competition where cross-country is involved but are permitted for dressage and show jumping.

-British PAS 015: 1998 er 2011 provided they are BSI Kitemarked or Inspec IC Marked VG1 01.040: 2014-12 provided they are BSI Kitemarked or Inspec IC Marked European VG1 01.040: 2014-12 provided they are BSI Kitemarked or Inspec IC Marked American ASTM F1163: 2004a or 04a onwards provided they are SEI marked SNELL E2001 and SNELL E2016 Australian and New Zealand AS/NZS 3838: 2006 onwards provided they are SAI global marked
+British PAS 015: 2011 provided they are BSI Kitemarked or Inspec IC Marked VG1 01.040: 2014-12 provided they are BSI Kitemarked or Inspec IC Marked European EN1384: 2023 provided they are BSI Kitemarked or Inspec IC marked American ASTM F1163: 2004a or 04a onwards provided they are SEI marked and SNELL E2016 Australian and New Zealand AS/NZS 3838: 2006 onwards provided they are SAI global marked